Packing Appliances for your next Move

 We know just how stressful moving, and packing to move, is.
 We work with it, day in and day out.
 If you think we can help with your next move, call our Customer Care team on 1800 467 637 today.
 Our expert team are ready to share their experience and advice to help you with your next move.

-While moving can can be risky when it comes to moving your appliances, using these tips and some common sense and your precious appliances should stay safe and well through your next moving.
+While moving can can be risky when it comes to moving your appliances, using these tips and some common sense should keep your appliances we protected for next moving.